-NUR 335 - Pediatric Clinical, 1 credit hour Prerequisite(s): NUR 210, NUR 212, NUR 215
+NUR 335 - Pediatric Clinical, 1 credit hour

 Students in this clinical nursing course will integrate content from classroom learning activities and skills lab practice experiences to the clinical area.
 Care will be provided to selected clients in the area of the pediatric population in a variety of settings.
 Students will be assigned patients in the clinical settings based on the concepts covered in the current or previous courses.
 Clinical hours may include days, evenings, nights, weekends, and holidays.
 Transportation is the responsibility of the student.